Star-forming galaxies in the cosmic web in the last 11 Gyr: Data

 Star formation is modelled using a Schmidt-type relation \citep{Schmidt1959} based on the molecular hydrogen density, $\rho_{\text{H}_2}$, in each gas element.
 The SFR is given by

 where $\epsilon_{*} = 0.02$ is the star formation efficiency, and $t_{\text{dyn}} = 1/\sqrt{G\rho}$ is the local dynamical time.
 This approach makes star formation dependent on the molecular hydrogen content, which is calculated based on the metallicity and column density of each gas particle using the \citet{KrumholzGnedin2011} sub-grid model.
 Stellar feedback, i.e. energy and momentum returned to the interstellar medium from supernovae and young stars, is modelled by kinetic outflows, or winds, injected into the surrounding gas.
-The mass loading factor, $\eta(M_{*})$, which scales the wind mass outflow rate relative to the galaxy’s stellar mass, follows a broken power-law based on the Feedback in Realistic Environments (FIRE) simulation data \citep{Muratov2015,Angles-Alcazar2017}, so feedback strength varies by galaxy mass. \simba~also includes a dual-mode black hole growth model, which distinguishes between torque-limited accretion \citep{HopkinsQ2011,Angles-Alcazar2013,Angles-Alcazar2015} for cold gas and Bondi accretion for hot gas \citep{1944MNRAS.104..273B}.
+The mass loading factor, $\eta(M_{})$, which scales the wind mass outflow rate relative to the galaxy’s stellar mass, follows a broken power-law based on the Feedback in Realistic Environments (FIRE) simulation data \citep{Muratov2015,Angles-Alcazar2017}, so feedback strength varies by galaxy mass. \simba~also includes a dual-mode black hole growth model, which distinguishes between torque-limited accretion \citep{HopkinsQ2011,Angles-Alcazar2013,Angles-Alcazar2015} for cold gas and Bondi accretion for hot gas \citep{1944MNRAS.104..273B}.

 A unique aspect of \simba~is its implementation of AGN feedback, which is the process by which black holes influence their surrounding environment.
 AGN feedback is split into X-ray feedback plus two modes, dependent on the black hole’s Eddington ratio, $f_{\text{Edd}}$:\\ - Radiative mode (high $f_{\text{Edd}}$), where the black hole ejects gas at moderate speeds (around 1000 km/s), driving molecular and ionised outflows.\\ - Jet mode (low $f_{\text{Edd}}$), where black hole jets drive high-speed outflows in bipolar directions.
-In this mode, \simba~models the feedback as kinetic energy directed along the black hole’s angular momentum vector, creating jets that can prevent gas from cooling and accreting, effectively quenching star formation in massive galaxies.\\ Finally, \simba~models dust production and evolution on the fly, accounting for production by stars, growth through metal condensation in the interstellar medium, and destruction from processes like sputtering and supernova shocks.
+In this mode, \simba~models the feedback as kinetic energy directed along the black hole’s angular momentum vector, creating jets that can prevent gas from cooling and accreting, effectively quenching star formation in massive galaxies.

+Finally, \simba~models dust production and evolution on the fly, accounting for production by stars, growth through metal condensation in the interstellar medium, and destruction from processes like sputtering and supernova shocks.
 This results in dynamic dust-to-gas and dust-to-metal ratios across environments, which helps accurately predict the mass-metallicity relation without arbitrary adjustments.

 Within each snapshot of the simulation, halos and galaxies (central and satellites) are identified with the \caesar~package, a python-based \yt~extension \citep{2011ApJS..192....9T}.
 Haloes are identified using a standard friends-of-friends (FoF) algorithm with a linking length set to 20\% of the average distance between all particles.
 To identify galaxies within these haloes, the same FoF method is applied, but only to gas and star particles, and using a much smaller linking length of 0.56\%.
 This tighter threshold ensures that only particles in dense, gravitationally bound regions, corresponding to galaxies, are grouped together.
 Once haloes and galaxies are identified, their global properties (e.g. stellar mass, gas content, SFR) are computed by summing the contributions from their associated particles.